ATBGames/Privacy-Policy/index.md

 We fully recognize you right to deletion, however, we would like to note that in some cases we are obliged to keep your personal data for certain period of time.
 For instance, if we need to provide services to you, detect or resolve issues security or functionality-related issues, comply with the law, conduct research in the public interest, safeguard the right to free speech or carry out any actions for internal purposes that you might reasonably expect.
 If we do not have obligations to perform any of the above actions, we can delete your personal information at your request.

+Data Deletion Request
+You may request ATB Games to erase without undue delay your personal data when it is no longer necessary for ATB Games to retain such data.

+In order for your data to be erased you can contact ATB Games by atbgames@outlook.de with request.

 Right to equal services and prices
 California residents are protected against any discrimination that a business might subject them to based on the exercising of their CCPA rights.